 While this is the first case of its kind, it is important to note that the Superior Court's decision applies only to the named parties and is not binding on other courts.
 Furthermore, AMPAC will likely ask an appellate court to reverse the trial court's decision.

 California Employment Lawyers

-If you have questions about discrimination laws in California don't hesitate to contact leading California employment lawyers from Kingsley & Kingsley.
-Take advantage of a free initial consultation to discuss your specific case by calling us toll-free at (888) 500-8469 or contact us regarding your case.
+If you have questions about discrimination laws in California don't hesitate to contact leading California employment lawyers from Kingsley and Kingsley Lawyers.
+Take advantage of a free initial consultation to discuss your specific case by calling us at (818) 990-8300 or contact us regarding your case.